 Getting started -- Start your plant in a pot about twice as wide as the one it's in, which can hold it for a few months.
 If you're in a warmer climate, use a larger pot made of clay.

 Watering -- Keep the soil evenly moist.
-Avoid keeping it constantly soggy though.
-The first month, ensure that the original soil ball stays moist, not just the surrounding soil.
+Avoid keeping it constantly saturated though.
+The first month after repotting, ensure that the original soil ball stays moist, not just the surrounding soil.

 Climate -- It comes from a cool climate, so it's happiest in mild temperatures, with nights that are cool.
 I don't know if it will thrive if temperatures regularly get above about 85 degrees F (30 degrees C) and nights are warm (above 65°F / 18°C).
 To keep the roots cool in warm conditions, keep the pot shaded, perhaps by placing it inside a second pot made of clay.

 Fertilizer -- It has average fertilizer needs.
-Feed about every 2-3 months with an all-purpose fertilizer that contains micronutrients, following the dosage on the package.
+Feed about every 2-3 months with an all-purpose fertilizer that contains micronutrients.
+Follow the dosage on the package.

 This species can develop some purple or brown spots on the leaves when conditions aren't ideal.
-It's not necessarily cause for worry when you see them, but try to identify the cause - usually dry soil, under-potting, or warm temperatures.
+It's not necessarily cause for worry when you see them, but try to identify the cause - usually dry roots, under-potting, or hot temperatures.

 General info on this plant is here.